Homemade Star Marshallows + Fireside S’mores by Abby Larson

 7. Put more confectioner’s sugar in a bowl.
 Brush cookie cutter with oil and cut marshmallow into star shapes.
 Roll each star in the bowl of sugar until each side is covered and no longer sticky.
 Brush cookie cutter with more oil after every few stars.
 Repeat with second dish.
 Store marshmallows in an airtight container.

 Stay tuned to Front & Main for party projects + style ideas all December long!
 You can get the template + instructions for Abby’s DIY s’mores kit on Style Me Pretty Living.

-Abby Larson is the Founder + Editor of the always excellent Style Me Pretty Living, where she shares home interior inspiration, DIY projects, recipes, and more.
+Abby Larson is the Founder + Editor of Style Me Pretty Living, where she shares home interior inspiration, DIY projects, recipes, and more.
 You can follow Style Me Pretty Living on Instagram, Twitter, Pinterest, and Facebook.